b-rodrigues/korppi/docs/reconciliation.md

 | Want to combine parts from both versions | Merge Wizard |
 | Many overlapping patches | Merge Wizard |

-## Line-Based Review

-Filter patches by the lines they affect:

-1. In the timeline, click the line filter
-2. Enter a range (e.g., 1-50)
-3. Only patches affecting those lines appear

-Great for reviewing changes to specific sections!

 ---

 ## Best Practices